 “You will be pretty intelligent, pretty creative, pretty amazing.
 But you, will never be merely ‘pretty’.”

 Transcript found at Diana’s Many Lifetimes.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.